-We are going to show now how to use the symmetric group to define homomorphisms between matrix factorizations. \begin{rem} Fix a $n$-multipartition $\vec{\lambda}$ with $c(\vec{k})$ nodes.
-Recall that the set $\mathrm{Std}(\vec{\lambda})$ denotes the set of \textit{all} standard fillings of $\vec{\lambda}$.
-Now the symmetric group $S_{c(\vec{k})}$ makes its appearance because it acts on the subset $\mathrm{Std}_1(\vec{\lambda})$ of all standard fillings where every entry appears \textit{just once}.
-The action for the simple transpositions $\tau_k$ is defined to \textit{exchange (if possible) $k$ and $k+1$}.
-Moreover, it should be noted that $S_{c(\vec{k})}$ acts on the set of strings of $F$'s of length $c(\vec{k})$ with a \textit{fixed number of occurrences of the $F$'s} by defining the action of the $k$-th transposition $\tau_k$ by \textit{exchanging the neighboring entries $k$ and $k+1$} reading from right to left (as usual).
-In order to remember the residue as well, we denote a transposition $\tau_k$ that exchanges a $F_{i}$ and a $F_{i^{\prime}}$ by $\tau_k(i,i^{\prime})$, that is
+Moreover, $S_{c(\vec{k})}$ acts on the set of strings of $F$ of length $c(\vec{k})$ with a fixed number of occurrences of the $F$ by defining the action of the $k$-th transposition $\tau_k$ by exchanging the neighboring entries $k$ and $k+1$ reading from right to left (as usual).
+In order to remember the residue as well, we denote a transposition $\tau_k$ that exchanges $F_{i}$ and $F_{i^{\prime}}$ by $\tau_k(i,i^{\prime})$.
+That is,

 Note that these two actions agree.
-To see this recall that, by our discussion in Section~\ref{sec-tabwebs}, an element of $\mathrm{Std}_1(\vec{\lambda})$ gives rise to a string of $F_i$'s by reading the nodes ordered by their number and turn them into a string of $F_i$'s by setting the $i$ for the $k$-th (from right to left) $F$ to be the residue of the node with label $k$.
+To see this recall that, by our discussion in Section \ref{sec-tabwebs}, an element of $\mathrm{Std}_1(\vec{\lambda})$ gives rise to a string of $F_i$ by reading the nodes ordered by their number and turn them into a string of $F_i$ by setting the $i$ for the $k$-th (from right to left) $F$ to be the residue of the node with label $k$.